bertt/triangulator/README.md

 ## Remarks

 - Input wkb must be of type PolyhedralSurface, otherwise an error will occur;
+- Triangulated geometry is returned as WKB (also PolyhedralSurface);
 - Geometries with holes are not supported (yet).

 ## Method